-Events - Regional Project Energy Security and Climate Change Asia-Pacific (RECAP)
+Events - Regional Programme Energy Security and Climate Change in Asia and the Pacific

 Sustainability in Global Value Chains

 Companies and businesses are increasingly embedded in Global Value Chains.
 This interconnectivity comes along with an increased responsibility for social and environmental conditions and climate change mitigation.